SamZhang0325/NU_CS396_photo-app/README.md

 # CS396-Intro to Web Development-Homework-photo_app

-Code for CS396 Homework-photo_app for Pengxiang Zhang and Hao Zhang
+Code for CS396 Homework-photo_app for Pengxiang Zhang

 ## Installation
 To install dependencies, navigate to your `photo-app` directory on your command line and issue the following commands: